ActionLuzifer/miranda/miranda/docs/readme.txt

 5. Contact
 ----------
-The official webpage for the Miranda IM project is http://www.miranda-im.org.
+The official webpage for the Miranda IM project: http://www.miranda-im.org

 6. Support